vedro-compota/unix-command-aliases/README.md

 # Unix Command Aliases && new custom useful commands #
-firstly for ubuntu linux -- terminal commands aliases and short versions
+firstly for ubuntu linux -- bash terminal commands aliases and short versions

 You can use this commands, by adding them, for example in: